prcore/docs/content/workflow/simulate-streaming/clear-simulated-data.md

 ## Request

-You should only call this endpoint when the project's status is `TRAINED`, `STEAMING`, or `SIMULATING`.
+You should only call this endpoint when the project's status is `TRAINED`, `STREAMING`, or `SIMULATING`.

 If there is a simulation in progress, it will be stopped automatically.